mjhea0/jquery-madlibs/readme.md

 # Mad Libs featuring Bootstrap and jQuery

 Did you ever play Mad Libs as a kid?
-If not, the games is simple: You fill out a random list of words based on a part of speach - e.g, nouns, verbs, adjectives, and adverbs - without knowing the underlying context.
+If not, the rules are simple: You fill out a random list of words based on a part of speach - e.g, nouns, verbs, adjectives, and adverbs - without knowing the underlying context.
 These words are then inserted into a story.
 When read, the results are generally humorous, causing people to laugh over and over again.

 Let's have some fun.